nyu-acsys/drift/Overview.md

   -help  Display this list of options
   --help  Display this list of options
 ```
-### Input file
+### Input

-As mentioned in Section 3 of the paper, for now we support a very simple subset of OCaml.
+#### Program file

+Our tool supports integers, booleans, and tuples, along with higher-order recursive functions and if-then-else expressions.
-Our example programs provide a good subset of what is working properly.
+Our example programs provide a good subset of the language terms that are properly supported.
 One can extend the language by adding analysis for the respective clauses in the `step` function in `abstractTransformer.ml` file.
+Additional abstract domains might also be needed for other data types like strings, lists and arrays, which can be added in the `semanticDomain.ml` (interface with the abstract transformer) and `abstractDomain.ml` (interface with the Apron library) files.
+See the Drift paper [[1]](#1) for more details.

 #### Config file